HITPC/easy-encryption/readme.md

 # easyEncryption Encryption

-EasyIC is a simple encryption and decryption library implemented in JavaScript.
+EasyEncryption is a simple encryption and decryption library implemented in JavaScript.

 ## Installation